Get next level weather info with WeatherFlow

 The problem is that these stand alone models is that they are really only useful for data gathering for the amateur weatherman.
 Connected models however, have the potential to be useful data sources for other things like controlling blinds, sprinklers, thermostats and so forth.
 The options in this space have been pretty limited in terms of comprehensive outdoor weather data.
 Plenty of products will give you room temperature, humidity and similar things, but barometric pressure, wind, and rainfall?
 Not so much.

 The go to products are often from NetAtmo, with the indoor/outdoor weather station that support Alexa integration.
 This slick device will give you outdoor temperature, humidity and air quality.
 The addition of the wind module and the rain gauge will enhance this significantly, but at a price.
-The full set will run around US$320.
+The full set will run up a substantial cost.
 Elgato has a more basic option in their Eve Weather device.
-This will get you temperature, humidity, and pressure in a small, externally mountable box for US$50.
+This will get you temperature, humidity, and pressure in a small, externally mountable box for a more reasonable price.

 Integration in both of these examples is limited.
 One only let's you query the readings with Alexa, the other is limited to HomeKit users as a sensor input.
 This brings us back to WeatherFlow.
 This two unit system is promising to shake this category up.
 The temperature, humidity, and pressure readings are there, plus wind and rain.
 In addition to that, it includes ambient light, UV and solar radiation, and a lightning sensor.